PreibischLab/STIM/README.md

 ```
 All dependencies will be downloaded and managed by maven automatically.

-This currently installs one tool, `view`.
+This currently installs one tool, `st-view`.

 Run the viewer
 ```bash